Did you know Google has an army of search engine evaluators ready to manually review your website?

 To use me as an example…

-If a search engine evaluator were to come to my blog they would see-And Google are looking at all types of results.
+If a search engine evaluator were to come to my blog they would see-

 - Expertise: Award winning blog